Michael-Ogaye/Ogaye-portofolio/ReadMe.md

 <p>This is the first edition of my portofolios website, it consists of my educational background,my profession,projects,intrest and hobbies, it provides a snap of my life what makes me jiggle and laugh,what makes me uncomfortable and what my future plans are.</p>

 ## Design
-The design for this website was done using pen hand paper, every layout is well designed and appealing.
+The design for this website was done using pen hand paper, every layout is well designed and generally  appealing.
-T

 ## set-up
 ### Vitals